** It is not recommended to read Manual on phones and smaller screen tablets, since you may not enjoy full user experience.

 The accepted abbreviations for some of the units are given below.
 The details on the units’ abbreviations were based on this Source.

-The following functions are used only in writing Alchemy scripts (in buttons, in stage execute script and in On Change action scripts), not in formula or visibility expressions:
+The following functions are used only in writing Alchemy scripts (buttons, stage execute script and On Change action scripts), not in formula or visibility expressions:

 UserField = SIGNED_IN_USER()

-CREATE_PROCESS () - Function that creates a new process or processes of the provided process template.
+CREATE_PROCESS () - This function creates a new process or processes of the provided process template.
 The first parameter is the Process Template Identifier.
 The second parameter is the number of processes to be created.

 CREATE_PROCESS('LabWork',1)

-CREATE_RECORD () - Function that creates a new record or records of the provided Record Template.
+CREATE_RECORD () - This function creates a new record or records of the provided Record Template.
 Record Templates configured to generate records outside of the process (solo records) can also be created by this function.
 In that case, second and third parameters should not be added to the expression.

 CREATE_RECORD(‘Formulation’, ‘LabWork’, Process,1)